TYPO3-extensions/sphinx/Documentation/AdministratorManual/KnownProblems/Index.rst

        LaTeX Error: File `typo3.sty' not found.

   This happens if your documentation is trying to produce a PDF with TYPO3 branding but without having followed the instructions from chapter :ref:`installing-share-font`.
-What is actually needed is the clone of the RestTools git repository, not the Share font per se.
+What is actually needed is the clone of the RestTools Git repository, not the Share font per se.

 - With FAL (TYPO3 6.x) only LocalStorage has been implemented and tested, meaning code will need to be adapted in order to deal with other types of remote storage.